lukepulaski/lukepulaski.github.io/94-expos/94-expos-main.md

 in the 1994 postseason.
 Using a combination of the team's real-life regular season attendance figures (which I will extrapolate into the playoffs using league-wide playoff attendance trends) as well as ticket price, concession, and parking data, I will estimate the Expos' expected revenue from playing the remainder of the 1994 season.
 An analysis of the Expo's estimated finances
-(estimated revnue and operating cost data) will then either provide evidence for or against the notion that a full 1994 season would have allowed them to retain all of their players, keeping the team competitive and maintaining enough fan interest to secure a more long-term future for the Expos in Montreal.
+(estimated revenue and operating cost data) will then either provide evidence for or against the notion that a full 1994 season would have allowed them to retain all of their players, keeping the team competitive and maintaining enough fan interest to secure a more long-term future for the Expos in Montreal.